Many of us fail to differentiate between habit and routine — and that’s a problem.

 It can be as simple as that — turning on music in the morning might be a cue to begin a morning sit practice, or drinking a glass of water and placing the empty glass next to your journal might be the cue to initiate your writing habit.

 Lastly, finish your habit loop with validation.
-Wrap up your chunk with something that keeps you coming back!
+That means that you should wrap up your chunk with something that keeps you coming back!
 Maybe reward yourself with the cup of coffee that you started brewing pre-meditation.

-Whether it takes you 18 days, or 400 days, get in the “habit” of putting in the reps and falling in love with the process of your practice, rather than being concerned about “getting it done” in a particular amount of time.
+Whether it takes you 18 days or 400 of them, get in the “habit” of putting in the reps and falling in love with the process of your practice, rather than being concerned about “getting it done” in a particular amount of time.
 Or, in the simple words of BKS Iyengar, “Practice, all is coming”.